VANH1810/ElGamal-Cryptosystems-on-Elliptic-Curves/.github/README.md

 <!-- FUNDING -->
 ## 7. Funding
-Barcelona is currently self-funded and developed on a volunteer basis.
+My project is currently self-funded and developed on a volunteer basis.
 If you're interested in supporting the project financially, we welcome your contributions.
 You can donate through our/my Open Collective page.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->